mr-narender/DnD-Roller/readme.md

 ---

 -   ### Menu
        Allows the user to easily navigate from page to page.
-Showcases a burger menu for smaller devices, while showing a three button menu for larger ones.
+Showcases a burger menu for smaller devices, while showing a three-button menu for larger ones.

 -   ### Attack Roll
-       Grants the ability to roll an *attack-roll*, it rolls 1d20 (one twenty-sided die) by default and allows the user to choose different modifiers to add, including *advantage*/*disadvantage* on the roll, which rolls twice and picks the bigger/smaller roll respectively.
+       Grants the ability to roll an *attack-roll*, it rolls 1d20 (one twenty-sided die) by default and allows the user to choose different modifiers to add, including *advantage*/*disadvantage* on the roll, which rolls twice and picks the bigger/smaller roll, respectively.

 -   ### Free Roll
        Provides the user the means to select and roll any combination of dice that the user needs, and finally add the modifiers required.